Sutter County Tobacco Control Program

 Join Us!
 Student Advocates for Sutter County

-Interested in making positive community changes?
+Interested in making positive changes in your community?
 Want to build your college resume?
-Join the 2017-2018 SASC Youth Coalition.
-Participating in SASC will help build your skills in public speaking, health policy, public health and youth advocacy while learning about tobacco control and local government.
+Join the 2018-2019 Student Advocates for Sutter County (SASC) Youth Coalition.
+Participating in SASC will help build your skills in public speaking, health policy, public health, and youth advocacy while learning about tobacco control and local government.
+You'll also be able to attend advocacy learning events and meet other youth both local and from across the state.

-The Healthy and safe Neighborhoods coalition is made up of community members and youth from local cross-sector agencies including government, retail, public safety and nonprofits who address health, behavioral health, safety and education.
+- The Healthy and Safe Neighborhoods coalition is a group of community members, including youth, from local, cross-sector agencies.
+We are made up of representatives from government, retail, public safety, and nonprofits and address health, behavioral health, safety, and education issues in our community.

-If you are interested in joining the Healthy & Safe Neighborhoods Coalition or would like additional information please email [email protected].
+- If you are interested in learning more about our current efforts or in joining the Healthy & Safe Neighborhoods Coalition, please email us at [email protected].

 Creating Smokefree Multi-Unit Housing